Manchester City legend Paul Dickov joins Acronis at GITEX 2023

 PHOTO

-Dubai, UAE : Global cyber protection expert, Acronis, is making its fourth appearance at the world's largest technology showcase, GITEX Global Expo.
+Dubai, United Arab Emirates – Global cyber protection expert, Acronis, is making its fourth appearance at the world's largest technology showcase, GITEX Global Expo.
 To underscore its commitment to cybersecurity and its strategic sports partnerships, Acronis is hosting another renowned sports figure, former Manchester City striker and legend, Paul Dickov.

 Acronis’ 2023 event’s theme, “Make your business cyber resilient against intelligent and sophisticated attacks,” positions them as a leader in unravelling the modern cyber threat landscape, demonstrating the importance of crafting and integrating multi-layered resilience.